-In some people, HPV can cause genital warts.
+Certain types of HPV can cause genital warts.
 These are harmless, but may be distressing and can usually be treated successfully.
-In other people, HPV causes abnormal cells which can sometimes lead to precancer or cancer, including cervical, vaginal, vulval, anal, penile, and head and neck cancers.
+Other types of HPV can cause abnormal cells which can sometimes lead to precancer or cancer, including cervical, vaginal, vulval, anal, penile, and head and neck cancers.